The O2 Arena – The First Purpose Built Music Venue Since the Royal Albert Hall in 1871:

 Jaw-dropping Concerts at The O2 Arena

 With a capacity of 23,000, The O2 Arena plays host to jaw-dropping concerts by the most sought after names in rock, pop and classical music.
 Popular sporting events are also staged here, as well as theatrical productions, shows and exhibitions for all the family!
-The O2 Arena is also one of the venues for the 2012 London Olympics.
-See what’s on at The O2 here.
+The O2 Arena was also one of the venues for the 2012 London Olympics.
+See what’s on at The O2 and book tickets here.

 From Millennium Dome to The O2

 Many will recognize The O2 as the Millennium Dome.
 It was built to house the Millennium Experience, a major exhibition to celebrate the third millennium.
 The exhibition opened to the public on January 1, 2000 but by the end of that year it was already deemed a failure.
 Visitor numbers were much lower than projected leaving the government with a building which people referred to as the ‘White Elephant’ – yes, unfortunately the Dome is white.
 The Dome was leased in 2001 for redevelopment as an entertainment complex.